 Jury Duty

 When an employee is summoned, subpoenaed, or directed by proper authority to a legal proceeding to which the employee is not a party, the employee will receive necessary leave during regular work hours.
 If the time off is during regular work time, the employee must remit jury duty pay or witness fees other than travel and personal expenses, to the Department unless the employee elects to use vacation time for the absence.
-If at least two hours plus required travel time are available in the employee’s regular work day contiguous to the jury duty or court appearance, the employee will be expected to report to work.
+If at least two hours plus required travel time are available in the employee’s regular workday contiguous to the jury duty or court appearance, the employee will be expected to report to work.
 The employee shall provide a copy of the court summons to their supervisor as soon as possible.

 Leave Without Pay